About the Slack connectors

 FAQs

-Click a question below to learn more about the Slack connector.Can I connect more than one Slack account to the same app?
+Click a question below to learn more about the Slack connectors.Can I connect more than one Slack account to the same app?

 Can I connect more than one Slack account to the same app?